akka/akka/akka-docs/src/main/paradox/remoting.md

 For an introduction of remoting capabilities of Akka please see @ref:[Location Transparency](general/remoting.md).

+We recommend that you prefer @ref:[Akka Cluster](cluster-usage.md) over using remoting directly.
+As remoting is the underlying module that allows for Cluster, it is still useful to understand details about it though.

 @@@ note

-As explained in that chapter Akka remoting is designed for communication in a peer-to-peer fashion and it has limitations for client-server setups.
+As explained in that chapter Akka remoting is designed for communication in a peer-to-peer fashion and it is not a good fit for client-server setups.
 In particular Akka Remoting does not work transparently with Network Address Translation, Load Balancers, or in Docker containers.
 For symmetric communication in these situations network and/or Akka configuration will have to be changed as described in